Is Your Socket Set Missing Something?

 If you want to avoid the agony of losing a bolt down an engine cavity or between body panels, then magnetic sockets and bits are an absolute necessity.

 To further reduce headaches while working in the tight confines of an engine bay or behind the dash, sometimes you need extra light.
-Socket adapters with built-in lights help you zero in on that near-hidden fastener.
+A magnetic pocket light can help you zero in on that near-hidden fastener.